-3 A Complainant who has graduated may still be "attempting to participate" in the University's education program or activity; for example, where the Complainant has graduated from one program but intends to apply to a different program, or where the graduated Complainant intends to remain involved with a recipient's alumni programs and activities.
-Similarly, a Complainant who is on a leave of absence may be "participating or attempting to participate" in the recipient's education program or activity; such a Complainant may still be enrolled as a student even while on leave of absence, or may intend to re-apply after a leave of absence and thus is still "attempting to participate".
+&lt;sup>3 A Complainant who has graduated may still be "attempting to participate" in the University's education program or activity; for example, where the Complainant has graduated from one program but intends to apply to a different program, or where the graduated Complainant intends to remain involved with a recipient's alumni programs and activities.
+Similarly, a Complainant

-- V. The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - VI.
+- IV.
+The Title IX Coordinator reaches out to the Complainant to assess and offer supportive measures, (which may also have already been offered or provided prior to the filing of a Formal Complaint). - V. The Title IX Coordinator works with the Complainant to ensure they are aware of the right to have an Advisor. - VI.
 The Title IX Coordinator works with the Complainant to determine whether the Complainant seeks supportive measures only, an Informal Resolution option (only after filing a Formal Complaint), or a formal investigation and grievance process. - A. If a Formal Complaint has not been filed, and the Complainant wishes only to pursue supportive measures, the Title IX Coordinator works with the Complainant to identify their wishes and then seeks to facilitate implementation of appropriate supportive measures. - B. If the Complainant does not wish to file a Formal Complaint after the Title IX Coordinator describes the process, discusses availability of supportive measures, and considers the Complainant's wishes, the Title IX Coordinator may in their discretion still initiate a Formal Complaint by signing it in lieu of the Complainant.
 The Title IX Coordinator may consider a variety of factors in making this assessment, including a pattern of alleged misconduct by the Respondent. - C. If the Title IX Coordinator does not sign a Formal Complaint, and an Informal Resolution option is preferred by Complainant, the Title IX Coordinator assesses whether the complaint is suitable for Informal Resolution, which informal mechanism may serve the situation best or is available, and seek to determine if the Respondent is also willing to engage in Informal Resolution.
 If so, each Party's voluntary written Consent is required to proceed with Informal Resolution. - D. If a Formal Grievance Process is preferred, the Title IX Coordinator determines if the misconduct alleged falls within the scope of Title IX Sexual Harassment and this procedure, - 1.
 If it does, the Title IX Coordinator will initiate the formal investigation and grievance process. - 2.
 If it does not, the Title IX Coordinator issues a determination that this procedure does not apply (and will "dismiss" that aspect of the complaint, if any), assesses which other University policies may apply, which resolution process is applicable, and will refer the matter accordingly.
 Dismissing a complaint under these Sexual Harassment Grievance Procedures is procedural, and does not limit the University's authority to address a complaint with other appropriate processes and Remedies.
 Complaints dismissed from the Sexual Harassment Grievance Procedures will often be referred to the Institutional Sexual Misconduct Grievance Procedures (Section 10) or other applicable University process for Resolution.